 You can’t go to Rome without seeing the Spanish Step, can you?

-If I’m honest, it wasn’t one of my favourite sites to experience in Rome (controversial, I know) but it’s so easy to visit if you’re already in the centre and well worth passing by when climbing to enjoy the beauty of Rome!
+But, to be honest, it’s so easy to visit if you’re already in the centre and well worth passing by when climbing to enjoy the beauty of Rome!

 6.)
 Grab an Aperol Spritz in Piazza Navona

 There’s nothing better than a chilled out afternoon, sipping an Aperol Spritz and enjoying one of Rome’s prettiest piazzas.
 Prices for food can be a little higher here, so you might want to hold your appetite for something a little more off the travellers’ trail. 🍹